GLOBAL MARKETS-World stocks hold near 16-month highs after strong week

 European bank stocks pulled back on Friday, dropping

-0.5 percent, but were still up nearly 10 percent for the week,
+1 percent, but were still up 9.2 percent for the week, with the

 One month on from November's U.S. presidential election,